 Jahangir Mahal Palace, Orchha

 Jahangir Mahal is a palace that was built for Mughal king Jahangir, who visited the town for a day.
-And stayed in this 236 roomed palace along with his troops.
+And stayed in this 236-roomed palace along with his troops.
 It took 22 years to build this Palace where the guests stayed only for a day.
 There was a Sheesh Mahal also that was a part of this palace, which has been converted into a hotel now.
 Jahangir Mahal has been built in a fusion mode.
 And depicts motifs that can be attributed to Hinduism as well as Islam.
-Walls have been painted using blue and green color representing the two religions.
+Walls have been painted using blue and green colors representing the two religions.
 And depicting the co-existence of these faiths in the times of Bundelas.

 Carvings on Sandstone

 The carvings on the sandstone doors and around the structure are all a mix of two types of architecture.
 While the domes are round in shape like Islamic buildings.
 But on top of that, you would find Lotus and peacocks representing Hinduism.
 The co-existence of both signs can be seen all around the structure.
 From the top floor of this 3 storied building, you can get a view of the town.
 And also see the extent of the fort all around, along with some ruined buildings.
 And Rai Praveen Mahal, which was a Palace dedicated to the legendary dancer of the kingdom.
 From the top, you can see the dancing platform where she used to regularly perform.

 The paintings depict scenes from Ramayana, Mahabharata.
 Lives of local kings and scenes from India’s first freedom struggle in 1857.
 Indicating that the temple paintings were updated regularly by the local kings.
-Climb on top of this temple and you would get the view of the heritage through its delicate arches.
+Climb on top of this temple and you would get a view of the heritage through its delicate arches.
 Again making it a picture-perfect view.
 Do not miss the beak of an owl on top of the entrance gate, built to make the temple look like an owl.
 A vehicle of Goddess Lakshmi.

 Chhatris on the banks of Betwa